 Online sessions?
 Really?
 During all the online sessions Sara’s done, the receiver has reported their sensations so similar to what she was picking up, and/or agreed with her assessment of what she was sensing.
 So often the client’s breath revealed that what Sara was doing via screen was on track.
 The sessions proceeded pretty much as though they were in the same room doing hands-on, including the timing and sense of “done.”
 In follow-up contacts, the clients expressed gratitude for feeling better and sensing their body’s integrating the shifts, so the healing moved deeper as well.

 Regardless of location and process, Sara’s happy to help you release stress, tension, pain, and learn self-care specific to your needs.
 Please contact Sara to set up an appointment.

 Payment is by cash, check, or money order (no plastic or online payment options) by sliding scale, accounting for those who are un- or under-employed and those who are still financially stable and able to pay their regular full share.
 One teacher calls it “Pay from the Heart,” a phrase Sara’s adopting in addition to sliding scale.
-Please call for specifics.
+Please scroll below for specifics.

 Please, heed the precautions, wear a mask outside your home, wash your hands when you come home; disinfect them when running errands.
 And continue practice self-caring and caring for others.